 In the western mountain area of China, the geological structure is complex and karst is widely distributed.
-A tunnel in this area is characterised by its large depth, long hole lines, high stress, and high water pressure [69], which could easily cause water in-rush, or other geologically-driven accidents, during construction.
+A tunnel in this area is characterised by its large depth, long hole lines, high stress, and high water pressure [71], which could easily cause water in-rush, or other geologically-driven accidents, during construction.

 The Yuelongmen tunnel of the Chengdu–Lanzhou railway (Figure 3) is a control project for the railway, which has a length of approximately 20 km.
-It crosses multiple fault zones and the Peijiang River system, the region is seismically active and, the geological environment is complex.
+It crosses multiple fault zones and the Peijiang River system, the region is seismically active and the geological environment is complex.
 Geological disasters such as water bursting, landslides, large deformation, rock bursts, and other common geological disasters can occur.
 The method of simultaneous construction in multiple directions by cross-holes and inclined wells could accelerate the construction of the tunnel.

 The No. 3 inclined shaft of the Yuelongmen Tunnel is located on the left-hand side of the line.
 The starting point is XJ3K0, which is connected to the normal line at D2K97+700, and the terminus of the station is at XJ3K2 +30.
-The length, and maximum depth, of the No. 3 inclined shaft are 2030 m and 872 m, respectively.
-The entrance to the inclined shaft is located on the left bank of Gaochuan River, and the entrance elevation is 1280 m (Figure 4).
+The length and maximum depth of the No. 3 inclined shaft are 2030 m and 872 m, respectively.
+The entrance to the inclined shaft is located on the left bank of Gaochuan River, and the entrance elevation is 1,280 m (Figure 4).

-In addition, inclined shaft No. 3 was found to have the following characteristics:
+In addition, inclined shaft No. 3 is found to have the following characteristics:

 1. The construction site is narrow, and has inconvenient traffic volumes thereat.